 Mindfulness, popularly defined as “paying attention on purpose,” can be practiced in solitude or during interactions with others.
 Mindfulness at home or with friends can infuse more calm, empathy, and tenderness into our most important relationships.
 And if you’re like everyone else, you could use a little less stress!

-Here are some mindfulness practices to consider:
+Here are eight mindfulness practices to consider:

 - Take a short walk by yourself each day, paying attention to what you see, hear, touch, smell, and feel.